hilmimusyafa/javascript/Material & Code/Chapter 3 - Data Structure/chapter3.md

 Value b: 1
 ```

+For Example about Destructuring Assignment Array you can open the code in [3.6.2-Destructuringassignmentarray.js]()

 #### 3.6.3 Default Values

 When destructuring an array, but there is a variable whose position cannot be reached by the array, then that variable will have the value undefined.
 For example :